 Hurricane Michael a Record-Breaking Storm [UPDATING]

+Hurricane Michael: 4th Strongest Storm to Strike U.S. [UPDATING]

 Hurricane Michael is breaking records already.
-CNN is reporting that the storm will be the first Category 4 hurricane to hit the Florida Panhandle.
+CNN is reporting that the storm was the first Category 4 hurricane to hit the Florida Panhandle.

 Brock Long, head of FEMA, has stated: "Unfortunately, this is a hurricane of the worst kind."